Our Vision

 FAQs

-• We take Wellmark Blue Cross Blue Shield, Sanford Health, Avera, Medicaid.
+We take Wellmark Blue Cross Blue Shield, Sanford Health, Aetna, Avera, Solidarity, First Choice Health, Health Partners, Tricare, Medicare, Medicaid.
 We also take Canopy and First Choice Health EAP.
+Grant funding for Victims of Crime can be accepted as well.
 If you have another health insurance provider, contact Hope and Healing to discuss ways to establish care with your provider.

 If your therapist uses TherapyNotes, you likely have access to a client portal.
 Log in to your portal.